HomeStartup InsightAgritech Startups of Indonesia 2025

 PasarMIKRO is a developer of an online platform for point-of-sale financing that connects buyers and sellers in the agriculture sector.
 The platform allows users to purchase products and pay in monthly installments.
 It also features financial records for merchants to track income, expenses and bill timing with reminders.

-PasarMIKRO is a social enterprise dedicated to empowering small farmers and traders, referred to as Mikro Heroes.
-The organization aims to improve the agricultural supply chain through digitalization and community support.
-They address pressing issues faced by these small players and develop solutions to create a more resilient and efficient agricultural network.
+PasarMIKRO is a social enterprise that supports small farmers and traders, known as Mikro Heroes.
+It helps improve the farming supply chain by using digital tools and building strong community support.
+The goal is to solve the problems these small players face and create a stronger, more efficient farming system.

 Chilibeli